 These accounts represent the transactions of the Collection Fund which is a statutory fund separate from the General Fund of the Council.
-The Collection Fund accounts independently for income relating to council tax and business rates on behalf of those bodies (including the Council's own General Fund) for whom the income has been realised.
+The Collection Fund accounts independently for income relating to Council Tax and Business Rates on behalf of those bodies (including the Council's own General Fund) for whom the income has been raised.
 Administration costs are borne by the General Fund.